The plot shows the location of the SO2 alerts of the selected month, or

 Sun, and outside the SAA are indicated by blue circles.

-These alerts are most likely false, unless a volcanic cloud with high
+These notifications are most likely false, unless a volcanic cloud with high

 SO2 concentrations is moving at high latitudes.